+Figure A.4 shows the proportion of juniors that are fast-tracked across different job spells.
+In the first few job spells, fast-tracking is less common, but it increases mid-career.
 Figure A.5 shows the variation in fast-track promotions across different cohorts, indicating that the probability of fast-track promotions was lower for cohorts hired in the 1980s and 1990s, but increased for those in the 2000s.

 For causal identification (described in detail in subsection 2.2), only seniors from the first month of the juniors' first job are considered.
-The discretion or power of seniors is created by averaging the ranks of such seniors based on official promotions.14
+The discretion or power of seniors is created by averaging the ranks of such seniors based on official promotions.